mhweiner/autorel/README.md

 Supports GitHub Actions and npm (Node.js) natively.
 You can add custom scripts for other languages and systems (or contribute built-in support).

-Use Autorel to save time, prevent broken releases, and ship with confidence.
+Use AutoRel to save time, prevent broken releases, and ship with confidence.

 **✅ Conventional Commit & SemVer Compliant**
 - 100% compliant with Conventional Commits and SemVer out of the box, including "!" for breaking changes